MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 ## Kilo Code: General Principles

 ### 1. Clarity and Precision
 - **Code with Intent:** All code should be clear, readable, and self-documenting wherever possible.
 I will not add any comments in code; instead, I will manage tasks using the `update_todo_list` tool.
+If any comments are found, they should be removed.
 - **Precise Tool Usage:** Use tools for their intended purpose with accurate parameters.

 ### 2. Proactive Context Gathering